gabrocheleau/merkle-patricia-trees-examples/README.md

 If you want to follow along these examples, you will need to create a free Infura account using this link: [https://infura.io/register](https://infura.io/register).
 Once you have created your account, create a new project, and copy the first URL under "Endpoints / Mainnet" (something like https://mainnet.infura.io/v3/YOUR_KEY).
 Then, replace the string "YOUR_INFURA_MAINNET_ENDPOINT" in ./examples/infura-endpoint.js with full your copied Infura URL.
 You should be good to go!
 If not, refer to [this tutorial](https://coderrocketfuel.com/article/configure-infura-with-web3-js-and-node-js).

-### The Transactions Trie
+### The Transactions Tree

-The purpose of the transactions trie is to record transaction requests.
+The purpose of the transactions tree is to record transaction requests.
 It can answer questions like: "What is the value of this transaction?" or "Who sent this transaction?".
-In the Ethereum blockchain, each block has its own transactions trie.
+In the Ethereum blockchain, each block has its own transactions tree.
 Just like in our previous examples, we need a path to "navigate" the tree and access a particular transaction.
-In the transactions trie, this path is given by the Recursive Layer Protocol encoding of the transaction's index in the block.
+In the transactions tree, this path is given by the Recursive Layer Protocol encoding of the transaction's index in the block.
 So, for example, if a transaction's index is 127:

 ```jsx
 const rlp = require('rlp')